By Terry Corbell

 This will increase your value and you’ll start getting valuable experience in advance of your startup.

-Then, for even more experience, skillfully accomplish the following:
+Then, for even more experience you’ll need as an entrepreneur, skillfully accomplish the following:

-- Ask for a pay raise and try to get a more flexible schedule.
+• Ask for a pay raise and try to get a more flexible schedule.

 The two accomplishments will result in stronger self confidence.
 By becoming more accomplished in negotiation and management skills, you’ll be better prepared — maximum confidence in your business launch.

 For more specifics, see the other sections in this Biz Coach portal.
 With my compliments, there are hundreds of business-coaching topics with proven solutions for maximum profits.
-It’s OK with me if you download this page and the pages associated with all the above links.
+It’s OK with me if you print this page and the pages associated with all the above links.

 Soon, you’ll be ready to start part-time.
 Good luck!